penumbra-zone/penumbra/docs/protocol/src/dex/routing.md

-# On-Chain Routing
+## Overview

 The problem of routing a desired trade on Penumbra can be thought of as a special case of the [minimum-cost flow problem](https://en.wikipedia.org/wiki/Minimum-cost_flow_problem): given an input of the source asset `S`, we want to find the flow to the target asset `T` with the minimum cost (the best execution price).

 Penumbra's liquidity positions are each individual constant-sum AMMs with their own reserves, fees, and price.
 Each position allows exchanging some amount of the asset `A` for asset `B` at a fixed price, or vice versa.

-This means liquidity on Penumbra can be thought of as existing at two different levels of resolution: a "macro-scale" graph consisting of trading pairs between assets, and a "micro-scale" multigraph with one edge for each individual position.
+This means that liquidity on Penumbra can be thought of as existing at two different levels of resolution:

+- a "macro-scale" graph consisting of trading pairs between assets
+- a "micro-scale" multigraph with one edge for each individual position.

 In the "micro-scale" view, each edge in the multigraph is a single position, has a linear cost function and a maximum capacity: the position has a constant price (marginal cost), so the cost of routing through the position increases linearly until the reserves are exhausted.

 In the "macro-scale" view, each edge in the graph has a **convex** cost function, representing the aggregation of all of the positions on that pair: as the cheapest positions are traded against, the price (marginal cost) increases, and so the cost of routing flow through the edge varies with the amount of flow.

-## Idea

 To route trades on Penumbra, we can switch back and forth between these two views, solving routing by _spilling successive shortest paths_.